gao-hongnan/omniverse/omniverse/operations/distributed/03_how_to_setup_slurm_in_aws.md

 EFS is cheap and can be used as a shared file system but if you want things like FSx, which is for high performance computing, you can refer to a sample [template from PyTorch](https://github.com/pytorch/examples/blob/main/distributed/minGPT-ddp/mingpt/slurm/config.yaml.template).
+So you will now have access to a `/shared` directory in the head node and all compute nodes.

 ## Logging into the Head Node